“Coda: Farewell to a Dream”

 I played around with the guitar for a few days, then abruptly put it away.
 Looking at it made me feel worthless, undeserving, and my dad’s threats had destroyed any joy I’d felt when my mom had given it to me.
 I simply couldn’t bear to play it.
 So I put it away.
 For five years.
 And tried not to think about it, or music, anymore.
 My mom never said anything about this but I know it hurt her, and I don’t know if she ever understood why I gave up on it.
 I was too young to accurately articulate what was going on in my head.
 Fortunately, this hiatus would end just as abruptly as it had begun.

 I was sixteen when I suddenly developed the urge to dig my guitar out of the closet.
 I’d become heavily interested in music by this time and I suppose this was a natural progression.
 I grabbed the song book that had come with the guitar and sat down in my bedroom and began teaching myself to play.
 It was as though a switch had been flipped, as if I had only been waiting for the right time to arrive, and that time had finally come.
 After two straight weeks of teaching myself chords, I began picking up songs off the radio and playing them.
-My hearing was normal back then and I had a good ear and could play songs after only a listen to two.
+My hearing was normal back then and I had a good ear and could play songs after only a listen or two.
 I gravitated toward guitar-oriented music, of course, and for me this meant bands like Boston, Journey, Kansas, Styx, Rush, Eagles, Badfinger, Jefferson Starship, Aerosmith, Led Zeppelin and other rock bands whose songs were carried by the few radio stations I could pick up at the farm.
 I’d lie in bed at night with my little transistor radio under my pillow and listen to KOMA out of Norman, Oklahoma or X-Rock 80 out of Juarez, Mexico (both Top 40 AM stations) and dream of hearing my own songs play on those stations one day.

 The summer of my seventeenth year, I had a job pumping gas at a Texaco station in town.
 Once again, my dad had made one of his sketchy promises: he would pay for an electric guitar if I’d pay for the amplifier.
 I’d already picked out the guitar I wanted and set about working to earn the money for the amp.
 Of course, my dad backed out again and I had to pay for both the amp and most of the guitar.
 He was angry because I was happy and had kept my end of the deal.
 When we went to the music store to pick up the guitar and amp, he said, “If you play that thing too loud, I’ll break it!”
 I mean, this guy had a natural talent for being an asshole.
 So, with Mr. Guilt Trip having said his piece, I set about exploring the world of the electric guitar.